MichiganTypeScript/type-testing/README.md

 ### Can `Expect` and `Equal` be combined to a type `ExpectEqual`?

-Unfortunately, no.  The power of this approach is that it will error at build time while being type checked.
+Unfortunately, no.  The power of this approach taken in this library is that it will error at build time while being type checked, and currently there's no way to combine the two utilities.

+If you do happen to find a way... we're all waiting to hear about it!
+File an issue!!

 ### Where are all the aliases?